aadarsh-ram/my-gpt-backend/README.md

 chmod +x ./requirements-setup.sh
 ./requirements-setup.sh

-python3 model_inference.py
 ```

-Note: Download the model file and store it in the root folder.
+- Download the model file, convert it to GGUF format using [this script](https://github.com/ggerganov/llama.cpp/blob/master/convert-llama-ggml-to-gguf.py).
+- Update .env file with the path to the model file in the `MODEL_PATH` variable.
+Make any necessary changes for the RabbitMQ server.
+- Run the backend with `python3 app.py`